vdamov/D2R-AI-Item-Tracker/readme.md

 # D2R Tooltip OCR via Vision LLM (OpenAI-compatible)

 Batch-extract **Diablo II: Resurrected** item tooltips from screenshots using a **Vision LLM** served over an **OpenAI-compatible** API (e.g., **Groq**, OpenRouter, vLLM/LM Studio/Ollama OpenAI bridge).
-No Tesseract/EasyOCR needed—the script crops the tooltip with OpenCV, sends the crop to your vision model, and concatenates all outputs separated by `---`.
+No Tesseract/EasyOCR needed—the script sends the screenshot to your vision model, and concatenates all outputs separated by `---`.

 ---

 ## Features

-* 🔍 Auto-detects and crops the **tooltip panel** (OpenCV).
 * 🧠 Sends the crop to an **OpenAI-compatible** `/v1/chat/completions` endpoint.
 * 🧾 Returns the **raw tooltip text** (line breaks preserved).
 * 🧹 Optionally **removes footer UI lines** like: